 Principal Investigator: Deren Eaton

-Sandra Hoffberg joined the lab in 2017 as an NSF Postdoctoral Fellow.
-Sandra's work is focused on the development of tools and resources to expediate large-scale genotyping and bioinformatic analyses of germplasm databases (i.e., seed databases) for agriculture and plant breeding research.
-Her work combines genomics, phylogenetics, and functional trait evolution, including the invasiveness and herbicide resistance.
-Sandra completed her PhD in 2017 at the University of Georgia where she studied Wisteria and Kudzu and developed a genomics protocol for developing RAD-capture (RADcap) libraries.
+Sandra Hoffberg (email@example.com) joined the lab in 2017 as an NSF Postdoctoral Fellow.
+Sandra’s work is focused on the development of tools and resources to expedite large-scale genotyping and bioinformatic analyses of germplasm databases (i.e., seed databases) for agriculture and plant breeding research.
+Her work combines genomics, phylogenetics, and functional trait evolution to study invasiveness and herbicide resistance.
+Sandra completed her PhD in 2017 at the University of Georgia where she studied Wisteria and Kudzu and worked on the development of new genomic library protocols 3RAD and RADcap.

-Patrick McKenzie joined the lab in 2017, and was a recipient of the an NSF Graduate Research Fellowship (GRFP).
-Patrick is interested in plant phylogenetics and comparative methods, and has worked on predictive modeling in forest communities.
-He completed his BSc from the University of Tennessee in 2017.
+Patrick McKenzie (firstname.lastname@example.org) joined the lab in 2017 and was a recipient of an NSF Graduate Research Fellowship (GRFP).
+Patrick’s PhD thesis research will investigate phylogeny, introgression, and floral evolution in Monarda and Pedicularis, and involves developing new machine learning inference methods.
+He completed his Bachelors degree at the University of Tennessee.